Saturday Secret Matinees, 2022 edition

 To receive announcements of upcoming events subscribe to our email list by inquiring at sprocketsociety [at] gmail [dot] com.
 We also have an official Facebook page.

-- First Light: The Birth of Cinema 1895-1901 — Pioneering films by the Lumière brothers, the Edison Company, Georges Méliès and James Williamson.
+- First Light: The Birth of Cinema 1895-1901 — Pioneering films from France, Britain, Russia, and the USA.
 Plus short documentaries about magic lanterns and the Library of Congress paper print collection.

 - Breakaway: Films by Bruce Conner, 1958-2004 — Brilliant and influential experimental works made primarily with found footage.